Senths02/portfolio/src/content/watch-party-data.md

 After discussions with the team around feasibility, I sketched ideas for the visual design.

 I considered using a simple, quick animation to highlight the moment without disruption.
-Ideas included:
-- Confetti
-- A card or envelope unfolding
-- A slight shine to the border or background

-With time limitations and accessibility considerations, I settled on a simple ticket shape instead.
+But with time limitations and accessibility considerations, I settled on a simple ticket shape instead.
 <br>

 ![Before and after invitation](images/watch-party-data/invitation.png)